EHopper/hytte/overview.md

 #### BBQ and Smoker

-There is a BBQ and a smoker - the smoker is a bit shit.

 #### Misc

+* Cooking outside
+  * BBQ, charcoal chimney, charcoal are stored in Stabur
+  * There's also a smoker - but it's a bit shit.
+  * There's a flippable grill-pan, useful for cooking fish over open fires
 * Coffee-making
   * Aeropress, cafetiere
   * Manual coffee grinder (big wooden ones)

 ## Flag